nodejs/snap/README.md

 ### Nightly ("edge") versions

-The `master` branch from the Node.js [git repository](https://github.com/nodejs/node) are pushed to the Snap store nightly and are available from the `edge` channel.
+The `main` branch from the Node.js [git repository](https://github.com/nodejs/node) are pushed to the Snap store nightly and are available from the `edge` channel.

 ```
 sudo snap install node --classic --channel=edge